Lecture notes on ridge regression: The ridge regression estimator

-When the design matrix is high-dimensional, the covariates (the columns of $\mathbf{X}$) are super-collinear.
-Recall \textit{collinearity} in regression analysis refers to the event of two (or multiple) covariates being highly linearly related.
-Consequently, the subspace spanned by collinear covariates may not be (or close to not being) of full rank.
-When the subspace (onto which $\mathbf{Y}$ is projected) is (close to) rank deficient, it is (almost) impossible to separate the contribution of the individual covariates.
-The uncertainty with respect to the covariate responsible for the variation explained in $\mathbf{Y}$ is often reflected in the fit of the linear regression model to data by a large error of the estimates of the regression parameters corresponding to the collinear covariates.
+The ridge regression estimator, originally proposed to deal with collinearity, has seen a renewed interest since the advent of high-dimensional data.
+For, if the design matrix is high-dimensional, the covariates (the columns of $\mathbf{X}$) are super-collinear.
+Recall \textit{collinearity} in regression analysis refers to the event of two (or multiple) covariates being strongly linearly related.
+Consequently, the space spanned by super-collinear covariates is a lower-dimensional subspace of the parameter space.
+The design matrix $\mathbf{X}$ is then (close to) rank deficient and it is (almost) impossible to separate the contribution of the individual covariates.
+The uncertainty, with respect to the covariate responsible for the variation explained in $\mathbf{Y}$, is reflected in the fit of the linear regression model to data.
+Collinearity reveals itself in the fit through a large error of the regression parameters' estimates corresponding to the collinear covariates and, consequently, usually accompanied by large values of the estimates.